ember-intl/experimental-polyfill/README.md

 # @ember-intl/polyfill

+*NOTE: currently cannot be used outside of ember-intl*

 Automatically writes the Intl.js polyfill to `<dist>/assets/intl/`.

 Using the polyfill is not required when targeting a modern set of browsers which natively implement the Intl API.